 We’ve got donors that have been 10 years or more with Bright Hope, and we feel very intimate with them.
 We love them, and they love us.
 Maybe you’re brand new to Bright Hope; our goal for the next few months is to raise your intimacy level.

-S is for self-orientation, or what I’ll call self-interest.
+I’ll call this self-interest.
 The final step is to take the credibility, reliability and the intimacy and divide it by self-orientation.
 Charles Green states that self-interest “refers to the person’s focus.
 In particular, whether the person’s focus is primarily on him or herself, or on the other person.”

 So how do you measure that while evaluating a non-profit?
 Self-interest means, what is the organization getting out of it?
 Look at the percentage that goes to their administrative costs verses program costs.
 Some organizations are very high in administrative costs, 70 or 80%.
 I would say their self-interest is very high, so high that I would never give to them.
 Others are lower, so low you wonder how they even exist or if they are cooking the books.
 I believe any organization with administrative costs between 5-25% is a good indication of a well-run organization.
 We need to recognize that some missions are more expensive than others, and newer organizations are usually less efficient than older ones.

 At Bright Hope, 85% of every gift you give goes to the people that we’re trying to help who live on less than $2 a day.
 15% goes to administrative costs.
 I could bring that number down to two or three percent if all we did was deliver food aid or medicine and material goods, because that’s very cheap to do.
-But the kind of work that we want to do with Hope for today, Hope for tomorrow, and Hope for eternity, takes a lot of time, and more expense, because we are helping the whole person, physically, economically and spiritually in very remote locations.
+But the kind of work that we want to do with Hope for today, Hope for tomorrow, and Hope for eternity, takes a lot of time, and more expense, because we are helping the whole person, physically, economically and spiritually in very remote locations representing the poorest of the poor.
 I believe the results are life-changing for those who live on less than $2 a day.

+Which nonprofit should I give to this year?
 Credibility, reliability and intimacy, divided by self-interest should help you evaluate your level of trust and giving to causes you care about.
+So if you are informed and sympathetic to the real needs of the poor, ask yourself which nonprofit fits the fill based on this formula as a guiding principle.

 Let me end by saying, I am thankful that many of you have super high trust levels in Bright Hope.
 Many have said to me, we trust Bright Hope and believe in you and the mission you are on.